Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Abelian group structure of the general group super-cohomology solutions

 where

-Because $U$ is a unimodular matrix which is invertible in $\mathbb Z$, we can construct a unique solution $(x,n)$ of original equation \eq{eq:Axb_Z} from a solution $(x,n')$ of the new equation \eq{eq:Hxb}, and vice versa.
+As $U$ is a unimodular matrix that is invertible in $\mathbb Z$, we can construct a unique solution $(x,n)$ of the original equation \eq{eq:Axb_Z} from a solution $(x,n')$ of the new equation \eq{eq:Hxb}, and vice versa.

 Now we perform column Gaussian elimination for $H$ in $\mathbb R$, such that